dheero/OBF.github.io/wiki/Minutes:2013_Dec_ConfCall.md

-Discussed BOSC finances and the fact that due to high SIG registration fees, which are set by ISCB and are outside of our control, we have been running a sizable surplus.
+Discussed BOSC finances and the fact that due to high SIG registration fees, which are set by ISCB and are outside of our control, we have been running a sizeable surplus.
 The BOSC committee is considering ideas for how to use the surplus to give back to the community.
 One idea is to offer all non-commercial speakers (or at least student speakers) a 50% reduction in the registration fees.